solderneer/solderneer/site/src/content/notes/daos-as-cities.md

 ---
-title: "DAOs as cities"
+title: DAOs as cities
-emoji: "🌇"
+emoji: 🌇
 pubDate: 08-Jun-2023
 updatedDate: 08-Jun-2023
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 Another addition to the DAO notes, alongside [[daos-are-digital-organisms]].
 It seems there are tons of lenses to use to view DAOs, which also makes sense - [[the-eight-metaphors-of-organization]].